sdclarkelab/socket.io-countdown-timer/README.md

 Simple real-time countdown timer that allows multiple client connections to update and view the same timer instance on the server.

 ## Features
-- Create or Join a Socket.IO room.
+- Create or join a Socket.IO room.
 - Set timer duration.
 - Multiple clients can Start, Stop, Pause and Resume the same timer instance.
 Example: Client_A can start a timer_1, and Client_B can view, pause and stop timer_1.